Shadowdane/vh3-ChattyServerConfig/README.md

 This is a customized configuration for the Vault Hunters 3.16.x Minecraft Modpack!
-This configuration is used on the Official Shacknews Vault Hunters SMP.
+This configuration is used on the Official Chatty Vault Hunters SMP.

 I wasn't originally intending to upload this to Github, so I didn't keep track of all the configuration changes.
 Below is a general summary of changes.